HannaParsa/HotelReservationSystem/README.md

 ## Features
 - **User Authentication**: Secure login and registration system.
 - **Room Search**: Flexible search options for finding rooms.
-- **Reservation Management**: Easy booking and modification of reservations.
+- **Reservation Management**: Easy booking and modification of room and pool reservations.
 - **Feedback System**: Comment and rate rooms to share your experience.
 - **Admin Controls**: Comprehensive tools for managing users, roles and rooms.
 ## Getting Started